 This follow-up is critical to sell your articles and story ideas.
 I follow up with an email that reminds the editor of our meeting.
 The email includes a review of my background and presents the story ideas we discussed.

-Selling and marketing your ‘brand’ and your stories face-to-face is a major weapon in your freelance arsenal.
+Selling your articles and marketing your brand face-to-face is a major weapon in your freelance arsenal.
 It’s a powerful way to let editors get to know you and the types of stories that represent your brand.

 This doesn’t mean you should stop sending out query letters - far from it.
 Writing query letters is still very important because you can’t meet every editor around the world in person.

-But meeting editors face-to-face has consistently proven to be my most effective method of selling my articles, and as you get out there and meet editors, I’m sure you’ll find it’s the best way to sell your articles, too.
+But meeting editors face-to-face has consistently proven to be my most effective method of selling my articles.
+As you get out there and meet editors, I’m sure you’ll find it’s the best way to sell your articles, too.

 How to Land Press Trips and Fam Tours